 A young person’s career is the progress they make in learning and work.
 All young people need a planned programme of activities to help them choose 14-19 pathways that are right for them and to be able to manage their careers and sustain employability throughout their lives.
 Schools have a statutory duty to provide careers education in Years 7-13 and to ensure students have access to careers information and impartial guidance.

-Fulston Manor School is committed to providing a planned programme of careers education and information, advice and guidance (CEIAG) for all students in Years 7-13, in partnership with CxK Ltd, the University of Kent, KAMCOP, East Kent Business Partnership and other outside providers.
+Fulston Manor School is committed to providing a planned programme of careers education and information, advice and guidance (CEIAG) for all students in Years 7-13, in partnership with CxK Ltd, the University of Kent, Canterbury Christ Church University, KAMCOP, Kent Education Business Partnership, The Education People and other outside providers.

 We link our CEIAG programme to the Gatsby Benchmarks which are referenced to the Statutory Guidance for Careers (September 2022).
 The Gatsby Benchmarks are as follows: